vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

     url: /assets/2024-11-17/PeakboardHubAPIPart1.cs
 ---

 Since its official release in 2022, Peakboard Hub has become more and more popular among customers.
 Initially, it was only designed to be an administration interface for environments with 20+ boxes.
-Since then, many functions have been added, and there's also a SaaS offering for customers who don't want to host their Hub on premises.
+Since then, many API endpoints have been added, and there's also a SaaS offering for customers who don't want to host their Hub on premises.

 By end of the 2024, Peakboard introduced an official API, which lets you connect Peakboard Hub to countless other systems, especially in the cloud.
 Today, we'll kick off a new series of articles that demonstrate what you can do with the Peakboard Hub API and how to integrate it.